Brazil's truckers protest drags on despite dispatch of military

 Authorities said even after roads are completely cleared, it would still take several days to normalize supplies.

-Reporting by Flavia Bohone and Marcelo Teixeira; Editing by Chizu Nomiyama
+Reporting by Flavia Bohone and Marcelo Teixeira; Editing by Chizu Nomiyama and Susan Thomas